 Norfolk Coastal Walk – Hunstanton to Thornham

 - The Norfolk Coast Path begins by the bowling green in Hunstanton.
 Pick up and follow the black and white National Trail acorns from here.
 Walk past the Lighthouse at Old Hunstanton and look out for the nearby ruins of St Edmund’s Chapel dating back to 1272.

-- At the RNLI lifeboat station the route goes straight ahead, initially following behind the dunes and alongside Hunstanton golf course.
-Just before the final beach hut, waymark signs will direct you to go up onto the dunes from where there are fantastic views of the expanse of Holme Beach and Hunstanton cliffs.
+- At the RNLI lifeboat station, the route goes straight ahead, initially following behind the dunes and alongside the Hunstanton golf course.
+Just before the final beach hut, waymark signs will direct you to go up onto the dunes from where there are fantastic views over the expanse of Holme Beach and Hunstanton cliffs.